 - Delivery options are a key factor when considering an online retailer for 64% of the 55s and over, rising to 72% (45-54s); 81% (35-44s); 83% (25-34s) and peaking at 86% for the 18-24s.

-- Over two thirds (68%) of respondents across all age groups have been discouraged buying online at some stage.
+- Over two thirds (68%) of respondents across all age groups have been discouraged from buying online at some stage.

 - 77% of respondents across all age groups said that in recent years a busy lifestyle had prompted them to increasingly shop online.